Last Updated on

 2. Merle Sheepadoodle

 You can easily find beautiful black and white Sheepadoodles from nearly every breeder.
-This color combo is most popular and will be the the most likely colors you’ll come across.
+This color combo is most popular and will be the most likely color you’ll come across.

 4. Brown Sheepadoodle